Who is ACCCE?

 Congress first coined the term clean coal technology in the mid-1980s – long before the American Coalition for Clean Coal Electricity (ACCCE) was formed.
 Back then, Congress defined the phrase in reference to technologies that reduce sulfur dioxide (SO2) and nitrogen oxide (NOx) emissions.
 Today, clean coal technology means much more.
 Broadly speaking, clean coal technology refers to technologies that improve the environmental performance of coal-based electricity plants.
 These technologies include equipment that increases the operational efficiency of power plants, as well as emission-reducing technologies.
 Early work to promote clean coal technologies focused on efforts to reduce traditional pollutant emissions like SO2, NOx and particulate matter.
 Clean coal technology will continue to evolve as we develop and deploy new technologies to respond to environmental challenges.
 The coal-based electricity sector is working hard to bring the next generation of advanced clean coal technologies to the marketplace.
-In fact, the coal industry will have invested $142 billion by 2017 to use coal more cleanly and efficiently than ever before.
+In fact, the coal industry is expected to have invested more than $126 billion by 2018 to use coal more cleanly and efficiently than ever before.

 Just how clean is “clean coal”?

 Because of the industry’s continued investments in clean coal technology, the environmental performance of coal-based generation has been significantly improved.
 Fifteen next-generation technologies are being used by America’s existing coal power fleet, with 90 percent of plants having installed advanced emission controls by the end of 2015.
 New coal plants built today also use this state-of-the-art technology, offering improved environmental performance in terms of both efficiency and emissions reductions.

 Why should I support clean coal?

 - We rely on coal today, which provides nearly 40 percent of America’s electricity.